 The first scan will reset the input and output pointers.

 The input pointer is compared to the input word V10.
-If they are equal then the output pointer and input pointer are incremented.
-If the STEP input is hit, then the output and input pointers are incremented.
+If they are equal, then the output and input pointers are incremented.
+If the STEP input is hit, the output and input pointers are incremented.

 The output pointer is then compared to the maximum value (end of the sequence).
-If it is greater than or equal to the maximum value then the pointers will be reset.
+The pointers will be reset if it is greater than or equal to the maximum value.

 Line 12 will move the outputs indirectly to the output word.

-Output program that will set the actual outputs based upon the bits in V20
+Output program that will set the actual outputs based on the bits in V20

-As you can see the actual program is very small however the sequence can be thousands of steps.
-This is a very straight forward and powerful method of programming.
-Programming this sequence using bits, timers, and no indirect addressing would be very difficult and hard to read.
-Modifications would have to be a complete re-write of the program.
+As you can see, the actual program is tiny; however, the sequence can be thousands of steps.
+This is a very straightforward and powerful method of programming.
+Programming this sequence using bits, timers, and no indirect addressing would be very difficult to read.
+Modifications would have to be a complete rewrite of the program.

 The entire program sequence could change without further lines of code.
 Only the values in the registers would need to be modified.
 This could lead to different sequences for different products.

-We used a step input to have the program move forward through the sequence.
+We used a step input to move the program through the sequence.
 It would be just as easy to add a step reverse function for the program.
-We would just have decrement the pointers and check to make sure when we were at the beginning of the sequence.
+We would have decrement the pointers and checked to make sure when we were at the beginning of the sequence.

-When troubleshooting this program we would only need to look at the compares to determine what input and or output is not working correctly.
+When troubleshooting this program, we only need to look at the compares to determine what input or output is not working correctly.

-Integration with a touch panel display is simplified when using this type of programming method.
+Integration with a touch panel display is simplified using this programming method.